 Liquidity Pools and Provision

-Liquidity pools are the backbone of AMMs, enabling seamless token swaps.
-These pools require liquidity providers (LPs) to deposit pairs of tokens, thereby increasing market depth and facilitating efficient transactions.
-When a trade is executed, a fee is charged, part of which is distributed to the LPs as an incentive for providing liquidity.
+Liquidity pools are the foundation that AMMs are built on, making seamless token swaps possible.
+These pools need liquidity providers (LPs) to deposit pairs of tokens, which deepens the market and keeps transactions running smoothly.
+Every time a trade goes through, a fee gets charged, and part of that fee flows back to the LPs as a reward for putting their capital to work.

 AMM Algorithms and Smart Contracts